tarwn/lessthandot-hugo/blogs/content/posts/2011-12-02-how-to-call-a-user.md

 ---
 Someone had some trouble earlier today with [calling a user defined function that has a default value for a parameter][1]

 When you have a stored procedure with default values for parameters, you can omit those when calling the proc.
-With user defined functions, it works a little different, let&#8217;s take a look.
+With user defined functions, it works a little different, let's take a look.

 First create this simple function